Muhammad Ahmad

-From his announcement of the Mahdist State in June 1881 until its end in 1898, the Mahdi's growing number of supporters, the Ansars, established many of its theological and political doctrines.
-After Muhammad Ahmad's unexpected death on 22 June 1885, his chief deputy, Abdallahi ibn Muhammad took over the administration of the nascent Mahdist State.
+From his announcement of the Mahdist State in June 1881 until its end in 1899, the Mahdi's supporters, the Ansar, established many of its theological and political doctrines.
+After Muhammad Ahmad's unexpected death from typhus on 22 June 1885, his chief deputy, Abdallahi ibn Muhammad took over the administration of the nascent Mahdist State.

-Following Ahmad's death, Abdallahi ruled as Khalifa, but his autocratic rule, as well as directly applied British military force, destroyed the Mahdi state following the Anglo-Egyptian conquest of Sudan in 1899.
+The Mahdist State, weakened by his successor's autocratic rule and inability to unify the populace to resist the British blockade and subsequent war, was dissolved following the Anglo-Egyptian conquest of Sudan, in 1899.
 Despite that, the Mahdi remains a respected figure in the history of Sudan.
-In the late 20th century, one of his direct descendants, Sadiq al-Mahdi, twice served as prime minister of Sudan (1966–1967 and 1986–1989), and pursued democratizing policies.
+In the late 20th century, one of his direct descendants, Sadiq al-Mahdi, twice served as prime minister of Sudan (1966–1967 and 1986–1989) and pursued pro-democracy policies.

 Early life

-Muhammad Ahmad was born on 12 August 1844 at Aba Island, on the White Nile, south of Khartoum. to a humble Arabized Nubian family of boat-builders from Dongola.
-They trace their descent from the Islamic prophet Muhammad through the line of his grandson Hassan.
-When Muhammad Ahmad was still a child, the family moved to the town of Karari, north of Omdurman.
-There his father, Abdullah, could find an adequate supply of timber for his successful boat-building business.
+Muhammad Ahmad bin Abdullah bin Fahal was born on 12 August 1843 in Labab Island, Dongola in northern Sudan.
+He was born into a notable religious Arabized Nubian family tracing their lineage from the Prophet of Islam Muhammad through the lineage of his grandson Hassan.
+When Mohammed Ahmed was still a child, his family moved to the town of Karari, north of Omdurman.
+There his father, Ahmad bin Abdullah, managed to find enough supplies of wood for his work in boat-building, but died shortly after they arrived.
+After the death of his father, his brothers Mohammed and Hamed continued to trade and built boats.
+Then the family moved to live in Khartoum for a short time, where their mother, Zainab bint Nasr, died and was buried.

 While his siblings joined his father's trade, Muhammad Ahmad showed a proclivity for religious study.
 He studied first under Sheikh al-Amin al-Suwaylih in the Gezira region south of Khartoum, and subsequently under Sheikh Muhammad al-Dikayr 'Abdallah Khujali near the town of Berber in northern Sudan.

 Determined to live a life of asceticism, mysticism and worship, in 1861 he sought out Sheikh Muhammad Sharif Nur al-Dai'm, the grandson of the founder of the Samaniyya Sufi sect in Sudan.
 Muhammad Ahmad stayed with Sheikh Muhammad Sharif for seven years, during which time he was recognized for his piety and asceticism.
 Near the end of this period, he was awarded the title of Sheikh, and began to travel around the country on religious missions.
 He was permitted to give tariqa and Uhūd to new followers.